 Rumah Pohon Tree House Nusa Penida is overlooking the most incredible bay I have ever seen!
 Dazzling, turquoise sea, lush greenery and dramatic clifftop views which don’t resemble any other place in the world are waiting to take your breath away!

 This post is a comprehensive guide to visiting the Instagram famous Rumah Pohon Tree House!

-Where is Rumah Pohon Tree House?
+Where Is Rumah Pohon Tree House Located?

 Rumah Pohon Tree House is located on the South-Eastern part of Nusa Penida about an hour drive from Toya Pakeh harbour area.
 It used to take much longer before a new road was built that goes along the eastern shore of Penida island.

 The Nusa Penida Tree House is very close to Atuh Beach.
 But it still takes around 30 minutes to get there because there is no direct road connecting the two places.

 While the main road is totally doable, the roads to Atuh beach and the Tree House are dirt tracks through the forest with tree roots sticking out.
 These are challenging conditions for sure!

 Best Places To Stay On Nusa Penida